AI Skills¶

 Managing Skills¶

-Global skills are managed from the sidebar under the AI section.
+Global skills are managed from the sidebar under AI > Global Skills.
+Skills created here are always injected into every AI conversation in the workspace.

 Database skills are managed from Workspace Configuration > Connections > External Databases via the Skills button on each database.
 The same link/create options apply.